gpaumier/gp2/src/articles/2010-06-26 state-of-language-selection-mediawiki-wikipedia.rst

 Interlanguage links
 -------------------

 **Interlanguage links** are a specific subset of `interwiki links <http://en.wikipedia.org/wiki/Interwiki_links>`__; they allow users to navigate between different language versions of the same page.
-Links and their order are curated by humans or "bots", i.e. external programs that interact with the software as humans would, but are not part of the MediaWiki software
+Links and their order are curated by humans or "bots," i.e. external programs that interact with the software as humans would, but are not part of the MediaWiki software

 .. figure:: /images/2010-06-26_interlanguage_links_apple.png
    :figclass: framed